graphstream/w3sink/README.md

 - [w3sink.min.js](https://github.com/graphstream/w3sink/blob/master/dist/w3sink.min.js): the full minified library.
 - [w3sink.min.map](https://github.com/graphstream/w3sink/blob/master/dist/w3sink.min.map): useful when using the minified version and debugging with Developer Tools.

-W3Sink uses [bower](http://bower.io/) to publish new releases.
-You will need [node.js](http://nodejs.org/) installed in order to use bower.
-The easiest and recommended way to get the library is to use bower.
+W3Sink uses [bower](http://bower.io/) to publish new releases so you don't need to clone the repository if you want to use w3sink.

+Bower is the easiest and recommended way to get the library.
+However you will need [node.js](http://nodejs.org/) installed in order to use bower.

-Make use you have bower installed:
+Then make use you have bower installed:

 ```bash
 npm install -g bower